pdf-association/arlington-pdf-model/README.md

 - STRING-BYTE
 - STRING-TEXT

-One single key in dictionary might be of different types.
-Common example is that one key is either a dictionary or an array of dictionaries.
-In this case Type would be "array;dictionary"
+A single key in a dictionary can be of different types.
+A common examples is when a key is either a dictionary or an array of dictionaries.
+In this case Type would be defined as "array;dictionary".

-Except of basic types, currently we recognize following combinations of allowed types: [click here](All_types.md)
+Except for basic types, currently we recognize following combinations of allowed types: [click here](All_types.md)

 ## **Link**
-If specific key requires further validation (represents another dictionary for example) we link this key to another sheet in Link column.
+If a specific key requires further validation (e.g. represents another dictionary) we link this key to another sheet in Link column.
 Example in PageObject:
 - Key=Resources Type=dictionary Link=\[Dictionary]

 If Key is represented by different types we use following pattern: